uhasker/getting-things-done-in-next-js/src/chapter2/04-union-types.md

 let trimmedInput: string = input!.trim();
 ```

-Just as with type assertions, you should use this _extremely sparingly_ and usually there is a better way.
+Just as with type assertions, you should use this _sparingly_ and usually there is a better way.

 ### Type Predicates